 - When looking up which BIOS file to download from a vendor's website, it is best to consult the sticker on the computer itself, and not rely on the result of a terminal command (i.e. dmidecode).
 This is due to how the results of terminal commands can either be too vague, or provide incorrect results for the computer due to the vendor not coding or properly documenting the information.

 Reviewing installation instructions

 - To ensure the best results, one should review all documentation from the vendor.
-This may be a separate document from their website, or a README extracted from the executable file via Archive Manager.
+This may be a separate README from their website.

 BIOS update changes previously set configurations

 - Some BIOS updates will add new settings within the BIOS, as well as adjust previously existing settings to something different than what was set previously.
 One would want to take note of the settings prior to updating, in case the desired settings do become changed, or the new feature would have an undesirable impact.

 UEFI (Unified Extensible Firmware Interface)

 If the system has an UEFI (Unified Extensible Firmware Interface) based BIOS, one would want to backup the EFI partition first.
 To do so, copy the /boot/efi/EFI/ folder to a safe location.
 If the BIOS update either adjusts or removes it, one may restore it to its intended location, for example, via live environment.